Huxellberger/AdventOfCode2015/README.md

 # AdventOfCode2015
 Directory where I save Christmas.
-Languages used are selected randomly by the [Spinner Of Syntax]<https://github.com/Huxellberger/SpinnerOfSyntax>.
+Languages used are selected randomly by the [Spinner Of Syntax].
 Try it now and watch geometry artefact like an Indiana Jones' death scene!

 ## Language Tally So Far...